LePtitDev/Sight/src/Sight.IoC/README.md

 This library implement dependency injection (IoC) with named services, auto resolve, registration extensibility and more.

+## Why use it?

+* Easy to use
+* Efficient
+* Extensible
+* Some cool features:
+  * Registration of delegates, types, generics
+  * Keyed or non-keyed registrations
+  * Thread safe
+  * Multiple service implementations support
+  * Implementation overridable
+  * Injection for types and methods
+  * Asynchronous resolution support
+  * Unregistered type resolution support
+  * ...and more

 ## Getting started

 You can inject and resolve your services by using the `TypeContainer`.